liorsteinberg/Spider-Map/README.md

-# CDMX Metro Spider Map
+# Spider Map - Multi-City Metro Network Explorer

-An interactive web map showing the 5 closest Mexico City metro stations to any location, with toggle between Euclidean and actual walking distances using OpenStreetMap routing.
+An interactive web map showing the closest metro stations to any location, with adjustable spider legs (1-8 stations) and toggle between Euclidean and actual walking distances using OpenStreetMap routing.

-This project is inspired by [Carlos Enrique Vázquez Juárez's original work](https://carto.mx/webmap/spoke/) and builds upon it to create an open-source, enhanced version with additional features such as pedestrian network routing and high-performance network analysis.
+This project supports multiple cities and is inspired by [Carlos Enrique Vázquez Juárez's original work](https://carto.mx/webmap/spoke/) and builds upon it to create an open-source, enhanced version with additional features such as pedestrian network routing and high-performance network analysis.

 ## 🌐 Live Demo